Stockyard

 Stockyard is situated to the south of the cattle market, between Scalford Road and Nottingham Road in Melton Mowbray.

-To create a destination offer that will attract visitors to the area while also supporting the growth of businesses within the local economy.
+To create a destination offer that will support the regional education offering and the growth of businesses within the local economy while attracting visitors to the area.

 UK government funding